The Future of the World -- Last Generation

 At this I fell at his feet to worship him.
 But he said to me, “Do not do it!
 I am a fellow servant with you and with your brothers who hold to the testimony of Jesus.
 Worship God!
 For the testimony of Jesus is the spirit of prophecy.”
 (Rev 19:10)

 The great pressure then will be to give our allegiance to the antichrist and commit idolatry by worshiping him or his image (statue).
-Hence, the Christians who overcome remain faithful to God verbally (through their testimony of Jesus) and with their worship of God alone, that is, by refusing to worship the antichrist and/or his image.
+Hence, the Christians who overcome remain faithful to God verbally with their Jesus testimony and their worship of God alone, that is, by refusing to worship the antichrist and/or his image.
 As with John, who was persecuted 2,000 years ago for such, this will certainly be the case again:

 I saw thrones on which were seated those who had been given authority to judge.
 And I saw the souls of those who had been beheaded because of their testimony for Jesus and because of the word of God.
 They had not worshiped the beast or his image and had not received his mark on their foreheads or their hands.
 They came to life and reigned with Christ a thousand years.
 (The rest of the dead did not come to life until the thousand years were ended.)
 This is the first resurrection.
 Blessed and holy are those who have part in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.
 (Rev 20:4-6)